-Table 3 Service Export Functions Invocations Power Up and Power Down Driver Entry Driver Unload This service is fully automatic.
-The User / Cryptographic Officer does not take any actions to explicitly start this service.
-This service is executed upon startup of this module.
-Algorithm Providers and Properties BCryptOpenAlgorithmProvider BCryptCloseAlgorithmProvider BCryptSetProperty BCryptGetProperty BCryptFreeBuffer The User / Cryptographic Officer does not take any actions to explicitly start this service.
-This service is executed whenever one of these exported functions is called.
-Random Number Generation BcryptGenRandom SystemPrng EntropyRegisterSource EntropyUnregisterSource EntropyProvideData EntropyPoolTriggerReseedForlum The User / Cryptographic Officer does not take any actions to explicitly start this service.
-This service is executed whenever one of these exported functions is called.
-Key and Key-Pair Generation BCryptGenerateSymmetricKey BCryptGenerateKeyPair BCryptFinalizeKeyPair BCryptDuplicateKey BCryptDestroyKey The User / Cryptographic Officer does not take any actions to explicitly start this service.
-This service is executed whenever one of these exported functions is called.
-Key Entry and Output BCryptImportKey BCryptImportKeyPair BCryptExportKey The User / Cryptographic Officer does not take any actions to explicitly start this service.
-This service is executed whenever one of these exported functions is
+Table 3

+Service Export Functions Invocations

+Algorithm Providers and BCryptOpenAlgorithmProvider The User / Cryptographic

+Properties BCryptCloseAlgorithmProvider Officer does not take any

+BCryptSetProperty actions to explicitly start this

+BCryptGetProperty service.
+This service is

+BCryptFreeBuffer executed whenever one of

+these exported functions is

+called.

+Random Number Generation BcryptGenRandom The User / Cryptographic

+Officer does not take any

+actions to explicitly start this

+service.
+This service is

+executed whenever one of

+these exported functions is